ntmitchell/ntmitchell.github.io/_posts/2017-01-03-indeed-jobs-postings.md

 ### Procedure: Scraping Job Listings From Indeed.com

 By a rough estimation, only a fraction of jobs posts explicitly included more that one of these features.
-Rather than follow the hyperlink for each post and scanning each page, which would likely have formatting particular to each company, we reasoned that we could leverage Indeed.com's search to obtain information we could not readily access.
+Rather than follow the hyperlink for each post and scanning each page, which would likely have formatting particular to each company, I reasoned that I could leverage Indeed.com's search to obtain information we could not readily access.

 Each job posting on Indeed.com has a unique ID.
 (When capturing the data, we noticed approximately 20% had duplicated IDs.
-We determined by inspection that these were reposted jobs, and therefore reasonably removed these data points.)
-For this reason could we employ a strategy where we changed the search query and kept track of which jobs were among the results, perform multiple keyword searches, and merge the resulting data on the for each ID.
+I determined by inspection that these were reposted jobs, and therefore reasonably removed these data points.)
+For this reason I could employ a strategy where I changed the search query and kept track of which jobs were among the results, perform multiple keyword searches, and merge the resulting data on the for each ID.
 For example, the following are the first few jobs that required a PhD and mentioned 3 years of experience:

 ```python